PHD in Architecture in India: Colleges, Fees, Eligibility, and Career Paths - FindMyCollege

 Top colleges include the School of Planning and Architecture (SPA) Delhi, NIT Calicut, and IITs.
 Specialisations include architectural design, building technology, urban planning, and conservation.
 The program is approved by the University Grants Commission (UGC) and the All India Council for Technical Education (AICTE).

-Eligibility Master’s degree in Architecture or related field with 55% aggregate marks or equivalent CGPA
+Eligibility (India) Master’s degree in Architecture or related field

-Career Paths Architect, Professor, Researcher, Consultant, Urban Planner
+Career Options Architect, Professor, Researcher, Consultant, Urban Planner

 PhD in Architecture Eligibility Criteria